The Wintersun Legend.

 Kevin Dalton and Helen Teys - The Wintersun Champions

 Mackay's Kevin Dalton has won the Wintersun 2019 72 Hole Championship for Men with a total score of 311, 5 shots ahead of his nearest rival Chris Rose (316) from Ballina.

 The reigning Proserpine Wintersun Champion, Dalton held the overnight lead going into the final round, and extended his lead by another stroke with a fine 75 off-the-stick in the final round.
-Rob Byrnes was third with 319, and Neil Morris (Mackay) and Nick Pearce (Moranbah) tied for third with 320 strokes.
+Rob Byrnes was third with 319, and Neil Morris (Mackay) and Nick Pearce (Moranbah) tied for fourth with 320 strokes.

 Helen Teys from Redland Bay came from behind to win the Wintersun 2019 Ladies 72 Hole Championships with an impressive total score of 131 points - 3 point ahead of overnight leader Janice Duffy.
 Helen scored 36 points in the final round, while Janice was disappointed with her round's 29 points.
 Other contenders Janet Woodhead and Susan McCarthy were only able to record scores of 30 and 24 today to drop out of the race.